-Sam Vaknin, a self-described narcissist, posts his prolific and insightful articles about narcissism on the internet.
-One recently caught my eye as it shed an interesting light on a couples counseling case I have been treating.
+Narcissism and autistic spectrum disorders tend to co-occur in families.
+I regard narcissism as a listening disorder, that is as a difficulty hearing and responding positiively to others' perspectives.
+Sam Vaknin however, who describes himself as a narcissist, posts prolific and insightful articles about narcissism on the internet.
+One of these articles recently caught my eye as it shed an interesting light on a couples counseling case I have been treating.
 The article explores similarities and differences between narcissism and Aspergers, a syndrome which now is being labeled as an autistic spectrum disorder.

 Vaknin views narcissists, including himself, as able to interact with high levels of social skills in situations where impressing someone they look up to is important to them.
 As he says: narcissists appear sociable and socially even highly capable when they are interacting with someone whom they regard as having potential to fulfill their desire for admiration, power and other “narcissistic supplies.”
 At the same time, he points out, once a narcissistic person has begun to devalue the other, self-absorption and deficits in their ability to experience empathy emerge.
 These features bear striking resemblance to the features of someone with Asperger's.

 Similarly, Dr. Khalid A. Mansour (a British Arab psychiatrist) has proposed in an article in the Pan Arab Journal of Psychiatry that narcissistic personality may merit classification as an autistic spectrum disorder.